large-scale-gxe-methods/METAGEM/README.md

      Default: 0

    --additional-joint
-     The exposure name(s) and the full path of the output file for one additional joint test.
+     The exposure name(s) and the full path of the output file for one additional joint meta-analysis.

    --additional-interaction
-     The exposure name(s) and the full path of the output file for one additional interaction-only test.
+     The exposure name(s) and the full path of the output file for one additional interaction-only meta-analysis.

    --control-file
      A no header text file containing file names in seperate lines with a 'FILE' in front of the file name in each line, and containing both of the changed column name(s) and the original column name(s) following the line(s) of the file name(s) which need to do column name changing.
 This file should contain at least two file names.